 Sauté the Snap Peas

 Return pan used to sear meatballs to medium heat.
 Add 1 tsp. olive oil, remaining sesame oil, and garlic to hot pan.
 Add garlic and cook until fragrant, 1 minute.

-Plate dish as pictured on front of card, with ponzu sauce and remaining green onions and serving ponzu sauce on the side for dipping.
+Plate dish as pictured on front of card, garnishing with remaining green onions and serving ponzu sauce on the side for dipping.
 Bon appétit!